 Hypertension develops in association with diseases that, at this time, are not preventable.

 Hypertension can be difficult to diagnose in cats.
 The stethoscope (listening) method used to diagnose hypertension in people cannot be used in cats.
 A Doppler device is needed to detect blood flow or a special instrument that measures oscillations in the blood vessels must be used.
 Excitement can artificially raise blood pressure, just as it does in people (white coat effect).
-Cerebral or brainstem vascular injury can cause swelling (edema) or the bleeding into the brain that is also called a stroke.
-Clinical symptoms include abnormal behavior, depression, neurological deficits, head tilt, seizures and coma.

 The diagnosis of hypertension requires close attention to the technical aspects of blood pressure measurement such as selection of the appropriate cuff size and assuring uniform compression of the artery.